Louis-Aime/Milesian-calendar-OpenOffice/README.md

 * FromDate: Base date (deemed UTC);
 * MoonPhase (0 by default): 0 for new moon, 1 for 1st quarter, 2 for full moon, 3 for last quarter.
 ### NextMoonPhase (FromDate, Moonphase)
-Similar, but computes next moon phase.
+Similar, but computes date of next moon phase.

 ## DateParse
 This module has only a string parser, that converts a (numeric) Julio-Gregorian or Milesian date or date-time expression